 Students are winners of their own local, regional, state, and national competitions.

-ISEF takes place in the US, in 2019 it is Phoenix, Arizona.
+ISEF took place in the US, in 2019 it is Phoenix, Arizona.
 ISEF is a one week long programme.

 Original scientific research at a pre-college level.
 Competitor can take part as an individual or as a team of 2-3.